Pies Descalzos

-Pies Descalzos (/es/) is the third studio album by Colombian singer-songwriter Shakira, released on 6 October 1995, by Sony Music Colombia.
-Its music incorporates Latin pop styles, additionally experimenting with pop rock elements.
-Looking to revive her struggling career after the commercial failures of her first two studio efforts Magia and Peligro, she assumed a prominent position in its production.
-Luis Fernando Ochoa co-wrote each of the eleven tracks on the record with Shakira and produced the whole album.
+Pies Descalzos (/es/) is the third studio album and major international debut by Colombian singer-songwriter Shakira, released on 6 October 1995 by Sony Music Colombia.
+It is a rock album that incorporates Latin pop styles and pop rock elements.
+Looking to revive her struggling career after the commercial failures of her first two studio efforts Magia and Peligro, she wrote all of the songs on the record and had a prominent role in the album's production.
+Luis Fernando Ochoa co-wrote each of the eleven tracks and produced the whole album.

-Pies Descalzos received generally favorable reviews from music critics, who complimented it as a strong debut showing.
+Pies Descalzos received generally favorable reviews from music critics, who complimented it as a strong showing.
 Commercially, the project became Shakira's breakthrough record, with which she established notability throughout Latin America.
 It was awarded the "Diamond Prism" in her native Colombia, acknowledging one million copies sold in the nation.
 The album additionally peaked at numbers three and five on the US Billboard Latin Pop Albums and Latin Albums component charts, respectively.
-It was later certified platinum by the Recording Industry Association of America (RIAA).
-The album was also a breakthrough for Shakira in the country according to John Lannert of Billboard.
+It was later certified platinum by the Recording Industry Association of America (RIAA) and was a breakthrough for Shakira in the country, according to John Lannert of Billboard.

 Six singles were released from Pies Descalzos, all of which attained commercial success in the United States.
 Its lead single "Estoy Aquí" peaked at number 2 on the Billboard Latin Songs component chart, and was her first track promoted through an accompanying music video.
 Follow-up singles "¿Dónde Estás Corazón?", "Pies Descalzos, Sueños Blancos', "Un Poco de Amor", "Antología", and "Se Quiere, Se Mata" peaked within the top 20 of the chart.
-The record was additionally promoted through the Tour Pies Descalzos, which visited North and South America and Europe throughout 1996 and 1997.
+The record gave rise to the Tour Pies Descalzos, which visited countries in South and North America and in Europe from October 1995 to October 1997.
 The album was reissued as Colección de Oro in 2002.

 Background

 In 1990, a 13-year-old Shakira signed a recording contract with Sony Music Colombia.
-Her debut studio album Magia was released in 1991, and largely consisted of tracks she had written since she was eight years old.
+Her debut studio album Magia was released in 1991; several of the tracks she had written since she was eight years old.
 Commercially, the project struggled, selling an underwhelming 1,200 copies in her native Colombia.
-Her follow-up record Peligro was released in 1993, and suffered a similar failure.
-Consequently, Shakira took a two-year hiatus, allowing her to complete her high school education.
-Looking to revive her struggling career, Shakira decided to make an international debut studio album.

-Pies Descalzos was produced on a budget of $100,000, since it was expected to only move 100,000 copies.
+The follow-up record Peligro was released in 1993 and suffered a similar failure.
+Shakira then tried for an acting career, starring in Colombian telenovela El Oasis.
+In 1994, she recorded her song "¿Dónde Estás Corazón?".
+It was included on a Colombian compilation album titled Nuestro Rock Volumen II and became a big hit in the country.
+Its success motivated Sony Music to commission Shakira to create a complete rock album, Pies Descalzos, which was produced on a budget of only $100,000.